Quicklist: Types of Futons

 Elements of a Futon

-There are 3 main elements to a futon.
-These are the frame, mattress, and cover.
+There are three main elements to a futon.
+These are the frame, mattress and cover.

-The futon frame is the foundation of the futon.
+The frame is the foundation of the futon stucture.
 A poorly constructed frame will be difficult to convert from couch to bed and will be more likely to break or come loose.
-Important facets are strength, ease of use, and durability.
+Important facets are strength, ease of use and durability.
 There are many different arm styles and finishes to choose from.

-The futon mattress is the cushion used for both sitting and sleeping.
-A great futon will be comfortable for both functions and will give years of sitting and sleeping pleasure.
-Simple cotton or polyester filled ones will flatten with use, so ones with pressurized foam or coil springs are the way to go.
+The mattress is the cushion used for both sitting and sleeping.
+A great futon should be comfortable in both functions and give years of sitting and sleeping pleasure.
+Simple cotton or polyester-filled ones will flatten with use, so pressurized foam or coil springs are the way to go.

 As the final surface detail, the cover is the most noticeable part of the futon.
 Here you can choose to coordinate with the surrounding environment and add protection for the futon mattress from dirt and spills.
-Being removable, covers can be exchanged during different seasons, rooms, and more.
+Removable covers can be exchanged to suit the season or the room.

-There are 3 major types of futon frames: bifold, loveseat, and trifold.
+There are three main types of futon frames: bifold, loveseat and trifold.

 4. The Bifold Futon Frame

-The most common futon frame is one in which the futon mattress is folded in half the long way.
-These are perfect for couch use and everyday conversion to a bed.
+The most common futon frame is one in which the futon mattress is folded in half.
+They are perfect for couch use and everyday conversion into a bed.
 Bifold futon frames are available in full, queen, and smaller chair sizes.

 Loveseat futon frames, like the equivalent sofa, are designed for small spaces.
-These use a 2-piece futon mattress to fit a twin or full size bed into the smallest possible space.
+These use a two-piece futon mattress to fit a twin or full-size bed into the smallest possible space.
 Perfect for efficient space usage in guest rooms, home offices, any limited size room, loveseat futon frames are available in twin and full sizes.

-Another great option for small spaces, the trifold futon frame folds the mattress in thirds upon the frame.
-Because the mattress is folded this way, only thinner models can be used on trifold futon frames.
-They are slightly more difficult to convert from couch to bed than bifold or loveseat futon frames, as you can see.
+Another great option for small spaces, the trifold futon frame folds the mattress in thirds.
+Because the mattress is folded this way, only thinner models can be used on trifold models.
+They are slightly more difficult to convert from couch to bed than bifold or loveseat futon frames.

 Futon frames are typically constructed from one of two materials, wood or metal.